Mail art: Philosophy and norms of the mail artist network

 A mail artist may have hundreds of correspondents from many different countries, or build a smaller core circle of favorite contacts.
-Mail art is widely practiced in Europe, North and South America, Russia, Australia and Japan, with smaller numbers of participants also in Africa, and China.
+Mail art is widely practiced in Europe, North and South America, Russia, and Australia with smaller numbers of participants also in Africa, and China.
 In addition to being kept by the recipient, mail art archives have attracted the interest of libraries, archives, museums, and private collectors.
 Or, the works may be 'worked into' and recycled back to the sender or to another networker.

 Ray Johnson suggested (with a pun) that "mail art has no history, only a present", and mail artists have followed his playful attitude in creating their own mythologies.
 Parody art movements like neoism and plagiarism have challenged notions of originality, as have the shared pseudonymous names Monty Cantsin and Karen Eliot, which were proposed for serial use by anyone.
 Semi-fictional organizations have been set up and virtual lands invented, imaginary countries for which artistamps are issued.
 Furthermore, attempts have been made to document and define the history of a complex and underestimated phenomenon that has spanned five decades.
 Various essays, graduate theses, guides and anthologies of mail art writings have appeared in print and on the Internet, often written by veteran networkers.
 A sub-group of envelope art has its genesis in the Grateful Dead Ticket Service.
 Looking to help their fans avoid the high fees that are generated by national ticket services the Grateful Dead started their own service, commonly referred to as mail order.
 At some point fans started decorating their envelopes with art.
 Some for art's sake, others to grab the attention of the people that dole out tickets in hope of better seats.